How to Connect Securely to Cloud Providers

 Policy and privacy

-Connecting securely to your cloud service requires great policies on terminals and endpoints to direct user behaviour, strong education and understanding among staff on the best practice security measures for cloud architecture, and an understanding of the ways in which different cloud services allow secure IPsec VPN tunneling to their platform.
+Connecting securely to your cloud service requires great policies on terminals and endpoints to direct user behaviour, strong education and understanding among staff on the best practice security measures for cloud architecture, and an understanding of the ways in which different cloud services allow secure IPsec VPN tunnelling to their platform.
 Companies that get these three things right can enjoy secure access to their cloud architecture with low risk of intrusion or loss of data.